-- 1.4 A pre-season report shall be submitted no later than March 31st outlining the exploration activities planned for the season including the proposed locations. - 1.5 A post-season report shall be submitted no later than December 31st indicating exploration activities completed during that season.
-This report shall include but is not limited to: - detailed mapping of all areas worked; - location of new construction; - new areas of disturbance: - map data, in the form of SHP files or GIS compatible, of all new roads and trails; - map data, in the form of SHP files or GIS compatible, of all reclaimed roads and trails; - areas of permafrost encountered; - total disturbed area; - pre-activity survey results, if applicable;

-- · reclamation activities; and - documentation produced by environmental monitors. - 1.6 The operator shall contact the Northern Tutchone Mining Inspections Office (Compliance, Monitoring and Inspections) at (867) 996-2343 at least 14 days prior to commencing the field season. - 1.7 The operator shall contact the Northern Tutchone Mining Inspections Office (Compliance, Monitoring and Inspections) at (867) 996-2343 at least 14 days prior to leaving the site at the end of the operation.
+- 1.4 A pre-season report shall be submitted no later than March 31st outlining the exploration activities planned for the season including the proposed locations.
+This report shall be shared with the First Nation of Na-Cho Nyäk Dun. - 1.5 A post-season report shall be submitted no later than December 31st indicating exploration activities completed during that season.
+This report shall be shared with the First Nation of Na-Cho Nyäk Dun.
+This report shall include but is not limited to: - detailed mapping of all areas worked; - location of new construction: - new areas of disturbance: - map data, in the form of SHP files or GIS compatible, of all new roads and trails; - map data, in the form of SHP files or GIS compatible, of all reclaimed roads and trails; - areas of permafrost encountered; - total disturbed area; - pre-activity survey results, if applicable; - reclamation activities; and - documentation produced by environmental monitors. - 1.6 The operator shall contact the Northern Tutchone Mining Inspections Office (Compliance, Monitoring and Inspections) at (867) 996-2343 at least 14 days prior to commencing the field season. - 1.7 The operator shall contact the Northern Tutchone Mining Inspections Office (Compliance, Monitoring and Inspections) at (867) 996-2343 at least 14 days prior to leaving the site at the end of the operation.